pydelhi/talks/guidelines.md

 Here are some tips to help you effectively communicate your message and keep your audience engaged:

 ### 1. Get to the Core Message Early
 Begin your talk by getting to the main point within the first 3-5 minutes.
 Avoid long introductions, as they tend to lose the audience's attention.
-Try to get the attention of the audience by an interesting title.
+Try to get the attention of the audience with an interesting title.

 For lightning talks (5 minutes), focus on sparking curiosity rather than covering every detail.
 If your talk has prerequisites, make sure the audience is aware upfront.